APPLICATIONS for 2026-27 are now open

-This application is for scholarship funds for college (money you do not need to pay back) and mentoring (help to be successful in college).
-People who know the Seattle World School and students offer this program because we care about students who attend the SWS.
-We have worked with SWS students since 2007!
+This application is for a scholarship for college or training (money you do not need to pay back) and mentoring (help to be successful in college).
+Helpers (mentors) who offer this program have worked with over 350 SWS students since 2007.
+We hope you join us for 2026-27.

 Instructions for NEW Applicants

-- Applicants are strongly encouraged to complete a FAFSA or WASFA application if eligible
+- Applicants should complete a FAFSA or WASFA application if eligible

-- 2025 High school graduates are strongly encouraged to enroll in Seattle Promise
+- 2026 High school graduates should enroll in Seattle Promise

 - All applicants will be asked to meet in person with the scholarship committee after we receive your application